Mission and Vision

 Dr. Anne Wheeler received her PhD in neuroscience from the University of Toronto followed by a postdoctoral fellowship in neuroimaging from the Centre for Addiction and Mental Health.
 She joined the Hospital for Sick Children in 2015 as the Catalyst Scholar in TBI.
 Her lab examines mechanisms of impairment and recovery following brain injury.
 Her research program incorporates multiscale neuroimaging approaches with cognitive, behavioral, and genetic data across species.

-Dr. Zemek is a Pediatric Emergency physician, a Professor and Clinical Research Chair in Pediatric Concussion at the University of Ottawa, a Senior Scientist at the Children’s Hospital of Eastern Ontario (CHEO) Research Institute, Director of the Clinical Research Unit, and Program Lead of the Evidence-to-Practice Program for CHEO RI.
-He holds several national and international leadership positions: Vice-chair (and Chair-elect) of the national Pediatric Emergency Research Canada (PERC) network, and a member of international committees for concussion including NIH-NINDS, International Traumatic Brain Injury Research (InTBIR), and the International Conference on Concussion.
-Dr. Zemek has received several awards recognizing his contributions to concussion.
-His program of research has helped to advance the care and management of pediatric concussion through the derivation and validation of a clinical prediction score for prolonged recovery (5P study), and has helped provide key evidence for the paradigm shift in the acute post-injury management which now recommends the assimilation of early physical activity in order to promote recovery.
+Dr. Zemek is a Pediatric Emergency physician, a full Professor and Tier-1 Clinical Research Chair in Pediatric Concussion at the University of Ottawa, and a Senior Scientist at the Children’s Hospital of Eastern Ontario (CHEO) Research Institute.
+He holds national and international leadership positions: Chair of the Pediatric Emergency Research Canada (PERC) network, Executive committee of the Canadian Concussion Network (CCN), lead for Living Guideline for Pediatric Concussion Care and a member of numerous international committees for concussion.
+His program of research has advanced the care of pediatric concussion through the derivation and validation of a clinical prediction score for prolonged recovery (5P study) and provided key evidence for the paradigm shift in the acute post-injury management which now recommends the assimilation of early physical activity and early return to school to promote recovery.
+He has led large multicentre teams across the spectrum of clinical research methodologies (e.g., multicentre randomized controlled trials, comparative effectiveness research, observational cohort studies, systematic reviews, administrative health data studies, health record studies and qualitative studies).

 Dr. Langevin received her PhD in Neuroscience from the University of Calgary, and draws upon extensive clinical research and innovation experience, from neurodevelopmental genetics to adult acquired neural injury.
 As Research Program Manager at the University of Calgary, Dr. Langevin has collaborated with health-care organizations, families and stakeholders to oversee the implementation strategic research programs both locally and across provincial and national partnerships, establish regulatory protocols and training, develop and maintain diverse stakeholder relationships, and support a dedicated, patient-oriented research team.
 Her current focus translates this unique perspective to enhancing translation across research and clinical domains, with a view toward advancing national research and health capacity and applying new knowledge toward health care policy development, resource allocation, and translating emerging best-practice evidence to the changing landscape surrounding concussion care delivery.